j8r/exec.cr/README.md

 # Exec

-Thin Process wrapper for simple execution of programs with arguments
+Basic Shell-like, async by default, command execution with no shell interpreter invocation.

 ## Installation